zmsn-2077/CUP-safe-rl/README.md

-The code for paper :"Constrained Update Projection Approach to Safe Policy Optimization".
+The code for the publication at NeurIPS2022: "Constrained Update Projection Approach to Safe Policy Optimization".

 You can simplely run python main.py to use it, with default environment "Swimmer-v3".